 An ability to wick or absorb water.

-Gaskets used in RF shielding (typically a metallic loaded or metallic mesh supported in an elastomeric medium) should be carefully screened to achieve compatibility with the mating surfaces, otherwise the mating surfaces and fasteners can need to be treated in some way.
+It is important that gaskets used in RF shielding (typically a metallic loaded or metallic mesh supported in an elastomeric medium) are carefully screened to achieve compatibility with the mating surfaces, otherwise the mating surfaces and fasteners can need to be treated in some way.

 Stress Corrosion Cracking